KirillSharafutdinov/revilio-ios/README.md

 - **iOS:** 17.6 or later
 - **Device:** Physical iPhone or iPad with A12 Bionic chip or newer (Neural Engine required)
 - **Dependencies:**
-  - R.swift for resource management (managed via Swift Package Manager)
+  - [R.swift](https://github.com/mac-cain13/R.swift) for resource management (managed via Swift Package Manager)
-  - YOLOv8 and YOLO11 models from Ultralytics (included in repository)
+  - YOLOv8 and YOLO11 models from [Ultralytics](https://github.com/ultralytics/ultralytics) (included in repository)

 ## 🚨 Important User Notice: Limitations of AI

 Revilio relies on artificial intelligence and computer vision technologies, which are inherently probabilistic and not infallible.

 - **Accuracy is not guaranteed:** The object detection, text recognition, and text reading features may sometimes produce incorrect, incomplete, or misleading results.
-- **Do not rely in high-risk situations:** This application is **not designed** for and **must not be used** as a primary tool in situations where failure could lead to injury, legal consequences, or significant personal harm.
+- **Do not rely on Revilio in high-risk situations:** This application is **not designed** for and **must not be used** as a primary tool in situations where failure could lead to injury, legal consequences, or significant personal harm.
 This includes, but is not limited to:
     - Navigation near roads, stairs, or other physical hazards.
     - Reading critical medical, legal, or financial documents.
     - Identifying objects that could be dangerous if misidentified.